 Our internationally recognized and award-winning faculty work closely with students, teaching the skills required to push the limits of practice and explore disciplinary possibilities in both theoretical and professional arenas.
 Through individual attention, we foster close mentoring relationships between faculty, staff and students that extends to network opportunities after graduation.

 The MIA program provides students with a flexible and relevant curriculum.
 This agile program allows students to actively participate in crafting their education, to inflect each course with their own critical approach, and to specialize in their own professional pursuits.
-Click here to find out more about transfer articulations.

 Students who possess baccalaureate degrees in any discipline can enter the MIA three-year track, while students who possess baccalaureate degrees in interior architecture, interior design, environmental arts or architecture are eligible to enter the MIA with advanced standing.
 Transdisciplinary project-based studios allow students to work across practice, from the built, to the virtual, to the augmented.